GoogleCloudPlatform/esp-v2/README.md

 ESPv2 is a general-purpose L7 service proxy that integrates with Google hosted services to provide policy checks and telemetry reports.
-This proxy can be used by GCP customers, Google Cloud products, and Google internal projects.
-It can run on GCP and hybrid cloud environments, either as a sidecar or as an API gateway.
+This proxy can be used by GCP customers and Google Cloud products.
+It can run on GCP and hybrid cloud environments, either as sidecar or as API gateway.

 ESPv2 includes two components: